Beel0w/BDSecCTF/OSINT/Find Rejvi/README.md

 # Resolving

-With a small search on internet, we find a corresponding profile on mastodon
+With a small search on internet, we find a corresponding profile on mastodon  - We can also use [Sherlock Project](https://sherlock-project.github.io/) to find a username across many social networks profilehttps://sherlock-project.github.io/
 [mastodon.social/@rejvikhan](https://mastodon.social/@rejvikhan)

 We can see this QR Code :